 - Translator: A translator can work in many different capacities translating many different languages.
 If you are proficient in two or more languages, you may have a career opportunity as a translator.
 This could include translating written materials, meetings, or even working online with people around the world that are trying to communicate.
 Translators often work on an hourly basis, but there are also salary positions.
 Over the course of a year, a translator can expect to make anywhere from $25,000 to $85,000.
 This wide range of pay is due to the wide variety of translator jobs and the varying demands for specific translator skills.

 - Stenographer: A stenographer is also known as a court reporter, which is a person who types a record of court proceedings.
 This pay associated with this position varies widely, from $25,000 to $95,000 per year, depending upon experience and your work location.

 A Little Advice About Starting a Business Without a College Degree

-Do Not Let a College Degree Hold You Back From Making Money
+Do Not Let Not Having a College Degree Hold You Back From Making Money